benkalmus/elixir-rest-api-example/docs/README.md

 - [] Environment file: move credentials out of configs and into .env files

+- [] Schemas
+  - inspect Country - Currency relationship schema
+    - Country belongs_to currencies
+    - Currency has_many countries
+  - Index fields
+    - specific fields only.
+Faster WHERE queries.
+    - currency code unique
+    - country code unique

+- [] Add logic to seed 10,000 employees into the DB.
+The key will be to make it fast
   - [] Separate seeding functionality for maintainability of seeds.exs

+- [] Improve application logging

 - [] **Testing**
   - [] expand current solution test coverage